Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices: Results and Comparisons

 To the best of our knowledge, there exists only one Kyber implementation on RISC-V (cf. Denisa et al. \cite{greconici2020kyber}).
-They only provide optimized assembly implementation for NTT/INTT of Kyber and did not explore any memory optimized techniques to reduce the memory footprint.
-Table \ref{table:kem_result} shows that their implementation has a stack usage that is 2.75$\sim$4.00 times larger than our stack-version implementation on PQRISCV.
-Notably, our stack-version implementation achieves a speedup of 44.75\%$\sim$50.33\%, 52.49\%$\sim$53.84\%, and 53.67\%$\sim$54.62\% for the three variants of Kyber, respectively, compared to their implementation.
-Moreover, our speed-version implementation outperforms theirs by 45.06\%$\sim$50.71\%, 53.14\%$\sim$54.56\%, and 54.37\%$\sim$55.38\% using only 26.75\%$\sim$51.75\% of their stack usage for the three variants of Kyber, respectively.
+They have provided optimized assembly implementation for NTT/INTT of Kyber and leave rooms for further exploration to optimize memory footprints using memory optimized techniques.
+Table \ref{table:kem_result} shows that their implementation has a stack usage that is 2.71$\sim$5.94 times larger than our stack-version implementation on PQRISCV.
+Notably, our stack-version implementation achieves a speedup of 13.10\%$\sim$26.47\%, 24.46\%$\sim$30.05\%, and 25.80\%$\sim$30.25\% for the three variants of Kyber, respectively, compared to their implementation.
+Moreover, our speed-version implementation outperforms theirs by 13.59\%$\sim$27.03\%, 25.49\%$\sim$31.15\%, and 26.96\%$\sim$31.43\% using only 26.86\%$\sim$52.44\% of their stack usage for the three variants of Kyber, respectively.
 It can be deduced that the large speedups of our implementations compared to \cite{greconici2020kyber} mainly stems from the fact that their implementation is not as optimized and does not incorporate the recent optimization strategies described in the recent literature \cite{botros2019memory,alkim2020cortex,abdulrahman2022faster}.